 A Step-by-Step Guide to Building Arabic Language Skills

-So for most people reading this, Reading and Listening skills are your bread and butter.
-Your goal is to improve fluency in comprehension.
-If you don’t practice them consistently you won’t improve, it’s that simple.
-30 minutes every day is light years better than 2 hours once a week.
+Since most people reading this article probably don’t have a teacher, Reading and Listening skills are your bread and butter.
+Your goal is to improve comprehension.
+Understanding is more important for Reading and Listening than being able to write and speak.
+If you don’t practice reading and listening consistently you won’t improve, it’s that simple.
+30 minutes or an hour every day are light years better than 2 hours once a week.

 The following process is possible in self-study but having a teacher is much better for when you get stuck (which you will) or need a push:

-Both books have tashkīl (vowel marks) and are interesting/fun to read.
+These books mentioned so far have tashkīl (vowel marks) and are interesting/fun to read.
 Others have also found reading classical introductory Fiqh works like مختصر القدوري or متن الغاية التقريب helpful.

-3) Slowly add more listening into your practice sessions.
+4) Slowly add more listening exercises into your study sessions.
 The best are basic talks about topics you already have some background knowledge about.
-This way you can focus purely on practicing listening and acquiring language as opposed to trying to understand the topic as well.
+This way you can focus purely on practising listening and acquiring language as opposed to trying to understand the topic as well.

 Don’t be discouraged if you don’t understand everything in a listening piece.
 An 80% comprehension level is quite an achievement.
 Fluency takes time to develop so be patient with it.
 Learning a 2nd language is like learning a skill so it takes years to master, not days, weeks or months.
 If you know someone who has done it in that time, they are an exception not the rule.

-5) If you’ve followed the steps thoroughly with a teacher to help you, you’re probably ready at this point for beginning some advanced language studies – studying old texts in nahw, sarf and balagha.
+If you’ve followed the steps thoroughly with a teacher to help you, you’re probably ready at this point for beginning classical language texts in nahw, sarf and balagha.
 The process of study for these subjects is not the focus of this article.